dahong67/hyper-group-testing/simulation/README.md

 # Simulation under a realistic COVID-19 model

-Python code in this directory simulates different methods under a realistic COVID-19 model.
+Python code in this directory simulates different group testing methods under a realistic COVID-19 model.

 The `designs/` directory has the main data files;
 subdirectories of `designs/` correspond to methods.